 Consumer/Commercial Lending.
 The Bank offers business overdraft lines of credit.
 In 2017, the Bank discontinued the origination of personal loans and personal overdraft lines of credit, although the legacy book remains in place and continues to run off over time.
 The Bank originates business overdraft lines of credit to local businesses in its market area generally on a secured basis with personal guarantees from the principals of any borrowing entity.
 The Bank generally also has deposit and commercial real estate relationships with such borrowers.
-Such lines are generally written at a fixed rate of interest.
 Consumer and commercial lending is not the focus of the Bank's origination program.
-This segment includes loans originated under the Small Business Administration's ("SBA") Paycheck Protection Program ("PPP").
-At December 31, 2021, consumer and commercial loans totaled \$2.5 million and represented less than 1% of the Bank's total loan portfolio.
-This amount included \$2.0 million of PPP loans.
+This segment includes loans originated under the SBA's Paycheck Protection Program ("PPP").
+At December 31, 2022, consumer and commercial loans totaled \$442,000 and represented less than 1% of the Bank's total loan portfolio.
+There were no PPP loans outstanding at December 31, 2022.

 Origination of Loans.
-Applications for residential real estate and consumer loans are taken at all of the Bank's offices.
+Applications for residential real estate loans are taken at all of the Bank's offices.
 Processing of all loan applications is centralized at the Bank's main office in Hingham, Massachusetts.
 Loan applications come from a number of sources, including depositors, existing borrowers, walk-in customers, the Internet and others responding to the Bank's advertising program.

 Commercial real estate, construction and residential mortgage loans are reviewed and approved by the Executive Committee of the Board of Directors, which takes an active role in managing risk for the Bank.
 The Executive Committee meets at least twice monthly or more often as needed.
 No lenders or officers of the Bank have the authority to make these types of loans.
 The Chief Executive Officer or the President may approve HELOCs up to \$250,000.
 Additionally, all residential real estate loans, commercial real estate or construction loans above \$2.0 million, and all loans to credit relationships with aggregate exposure of \$6 million, inclusive of the subject transaction and regardless of size, are reviewed and approved by the full Board of Directors.
 Consequently, all of our commercial real estate exposure has been reviewed and approved on an individual credit basis by the Board of Directors or a committee thereof.
-In accordance with governing banking laws, the Bank is permitted to make loans and commitments to any one borrower, including related entities, in the aggregate amount of not more than 20% of the Bank's stockholders equity, or \$70.9 million, at December 31, 2021, which is the Bank's legal lending limit.
-The Bank's largest relationship as of December 31, 2021, consisted of a series of loans with an outstanding balance of \$56.8 million and no unfunded commitments, secured by apartment buildings located in Boston, Somerville and Brookline.
-The credit has always performed as agreed.
+In accordance with governing banking laws, the Bank is permitted to make loans and commitments to any one borrower, including related entities, in the aggregate amount of not more than 20% of the Bank's stockholders equity, or \$77.2 million, at December 31, 2022, which is the Bank's legal lending limit.
+The Bank's largest relationship as of December 31, 2022, consisted of a series of loans with an outstanding balance of \$64.5 million and no unfunded commitments, secured by apartment buildings located in Boston, Somerville and Brookline.
+All loans to this credit relationship, both existing and previously outstanding, have always performed as agreed.